scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 than their visual rendering.
 By default, BespON prevents the potential for confusion as a result of this logical-visual mismatch, by prohibiting data objects or comments from immediately following an inline or unquoted string with one or more right-to-left code points in its last line.
+For the same reason, code points with the property ``Bidi_Control`` [UAX9]_ are prohibited from appearing literally in BespON data; they can only be produced via backslash-escapes.